CRO Race

 The CRO Race (formally: Tour of Croatia) is a men's road cycling stage race that takes place in Croatia since 2015.
 It is part of the UCI Europe Tour and is rated by the UCI as a 2.1 event, the third tier of professional stage races.
 The event is organised by Top Sport Events of Vladimir Miholjević, a former professional cyclist.
-The race was originally held in April in the build-up to the Giro d'Italia, but from 2019 race is held in September and October.
+The race was originally held in April in the build-up to the Giro d'Italia, but from 2019 the race is held in September and October.